The ATUMtome tape collecting ultramicrotome is now available for high resolution array tomography of biological tissues.

 Electrical: input: 110 – 240 VAC 50/60 Hz; output: 255 watts

-If you are an early adopter, register here to explore techniques, share tips and ideas, obtain the latest news on the ATUMtome and help us to continue developing the product for worldwide research.
+If you are interested in array tomography please register here to explore techniques, share tips and ideas, obtain the latest news on the ATUMtome and help us to continue developing the product for worldwide research.

 ATUMtome News Release – Nov.
 7, 2014